auouymous/AU/extras/README.md

 Items can be piped in from top and extracted from bottom.
 Rain can set the water supply and clear dye, put a roof over them or disable this in the config. :)

-The Ender Cube is used to teleport players and entities to othere Cubes in any direction.
+The Ender Cube is used to teleport players and entities to other cubes, in any direction.
-Ender Cubes must have at least two air blocks above each cube.
+Ender Cubes must have at least two air blocks above each cube, although some blocks are allowed:
+	pressure plates, buttons, levers, rails, signs, torches and trip wires.
 Stand on an Ender Cube and sneak to teleport down/north/west, jump to teleport up/south/east.
+A redstone signal may also be used to teleport all entities above the cube to another cube.
 Maximum distance between Cubes is 16, adjustable in the config.

 Flower seeds produce biome-specific flowers 75% of the time and all flowers the other 25%.